 When a team is just starting with Hadoop or HBase, it is usually good to begin small and gain experience by measuring actual workloads during a pilot project.
-We recommend starting with a relatively small pilot cluster, provisioned for a balanced workload.
+We recommend starting with a relatively small pilot cluster, provisioned for a balanced " workload.

 Pilot configurations depend on the type of work you plan to do with the cluster.
-At a minimum, we recommend four nodes (one master and three slave nodes) with dual quad core CPUs, 24 GB memory per node, and four to six disk drives of 2 TB capacity.
+At a minimum, we recommend four nodes (one master and three slave nodes) with dual quad core CPUs, 24 GB memory per node, and four to six disk drives of 2 Terabyte (TB) capacity.

-The minimum requirement for network is 1 GB Ethernet all-to-all.
-You can achieve this by connecting all of your nodes to a Gigabyte Ethernet switch.
-To use the spare socket for adding more CPUs in the future, you can also consider using either a six- or eight-core CPU.
+The minimum requirement for network is 1GigE all-to-all and can be easily achieved by connecting all of your nodes to a Gigabyte Ethernet switch.
+To use the spare socket for adding more CPUs in future, you can also consider using either a six- or an eight-core CPU.

-Allocate at least 1 GB of RAM to each Zookeeper server, and if possible give each Zookeeper server its own disk.
+Allocate at least 1 GB of RAM to each ZooKeeper server, and if possible give each ZooKeeper server its own disk.